borodust/borodust.github.io/projects/trivial-gamekit/getting-started.md

 easier to just display a prepared image. `trivial-gamekit` ready to help you with this too.

 First, we need to tell gamekit where it can find our image.
-We would use `define-image` for that:
+We will use `define-image` for that:

 ```common-lisp